Skip to content

 Note

-id and account_id are the internal EmailEngine ids that needs to be passed to the standard email integration import function. messageId is the global unique Message-ID.
+id and account_id are the internal EmailEngine IDs that need to be passed to the standard email integration import function. messageId is the globally unique Message-ID.
 The text/html of the message is not included for performance reasons.

 Example: Pizza Handler